Bit-Nation/Pangea-Docs/README.md

 ### Getting Started

-The best way to get involved in the development process is probably to join our [slack](https://bitn.slack.com) after reading the following documentation.
+The best way to get involved in the development process is through joining our [slack](https://bitn.slack.com) after reading the following documentation.

 ### Languages and Frameworks

- -  [Panthalassa](https://github.com/Bit-Nation/BITNATION-Panthalassa), our backend is made in Golang.
+ -  [Panthalassa](https://github.com/Bit-Nation/BITNATION-Panthalassa), our mesh network backend is made in Golang.
  -  [Pangea](https://github.com/Bit-Nation/BITNATION-Pangea) is our frontend under heavy redevelopment, the new version will be made with React Native.
  -  The [entity framework](https://github.com/Bit-Nation/BITNATION-Framework) is made in Solidity.
  -  The [registry](https://github.com/Bit-Nation/BITNATION-Registry) will be merged in the framework, it is in solidity too.